AndrewGuenther/fck-nat/docs/deploying.md

 For brevity, this document assumes you already have a VPC with public and private subnets defined in your Cloudformation template.
-This example template provisions the minimum resources required to connect fck-nat in your VPC. **This template does not support high availability mode!**
+This example template provisions the minimum resources required to connect fck-nat in your VPC.
+This is a good option for those that have an existing VPC and NAT Gateway and are looking to switch over.

 1. A security group allowing ingress traffic from within the VPC and egress out to the internet
-2. An EC2 instance using the fck-nat AMI
+2. A auto scaling group that creates an EC2 instance using the fck-nat AMI
 3. A route in the private subnet route table directing traffic to the fck-nat instance.

 This snippet assumes the following resources are already defined: